 “He will wipe away every tear.”
 Revelation 21:4

-We read and hear countless stories of deceased relatives returning to visit family, revealing healing messages.
-What might seem like a supernatural myth to many is actually tentatively supported by science, or at least by one scientist.
-Physicist Sir Roger Penrose proposes the idea that human consciousness does live on after death.
+We read and hear countless stories of deceased relatives returning to visit family and revealing healing messages.
+What might seem like a supernatural myth to many is actually tentatively supported by science, or, at least, by one scientist.
+Physicist Sir Roger Penrose proposed the idea that human consciousness does live on after death.
 He claims that death may not be as final as once feared; that humans have souls which can leave the body and live on after death.

 Penrose believes that consciousness is just a packet of information stored at a quantum, or sub-atomic, level.
 He claims to have found evidence that this information, stored in microtubules within human cells, leaves the body after a person dies.
 He said, “If the patient dies, it’s possible that this quantum information can exist outside the body, perhaps indefinitely, as a soul.”

 Fellow scientists, however, regard quantum mechanics as irrelevant to understanding how the brain works.
 Conventional wisdom currently goes something like this: The theory is almost certainly wrong, but Penrose is brilliant.